thomaslillo/beatcode/README.md

 # beatcode

-My study of the coolest algos and data structures, in various languages.
-Some of the coolest stuff in computer science in a single repo.
+My study of some of the coolest stuff in computer science, algorithms and data structures, across multiple languages.

 Also working my way through the neetcode roadmap: https://neetcode.io/roadmap